Ronath1/audio_transcribe/README.md

 - Support for multiple languages
 - Real-time transcription (streaming audio)
 - Text formatting and punctuation improvements
 - Secure endpoints with authentication

+- ## 🤝 Contributions
+Contributions are welcome!
+If you have ideas to improve transcription accuracy, add language support, or enhance usability, feel free to open a pull request.

+## 📄 License
+This project is licensed under the MIT License.